milindparikh/mps/README.md

              2.a change mochiweb tag from "1.5.1p3" to ""1.5.1p5"
              2.b remove the mochiweb directory under deps 2.c rerun make rel
+                        It will now get the correct version of the mochiweb 2.d ./rel/mps/bin/mps console will start the entire node BUT YOU ARE NOT DONE YET...
+SEE BELOW

 Also for the sample example of the demo, we use cowboy as the webserver ; primarily for the websocket level. cowboy does not play nicely with the riak_core template for content serving (or at least it demonstrates our ignorance in working with cowboy).
 THere are some steps that must be taken after the rel is built on a manual basis.

+            2.e Copy the priv directory under apps/mps/src to two places rel/mps
+		       rel/mps/lib/mps-1        -> you will need to mkdir mps-1 under lib first

+            2.f Under console, you are now in erlang world do a mps_pubsub:create_topics().

+            2.g
+                localhost:8080              gets you the Topic Subscription Client localhost:8080/publish      gets you the Topic Publishing Client